avisi-cloud/structurizr-site-generatr/README.md

 - Generate a static HTML site, based on a Structurizr DSL workspace.
 - Generates diagrams in SVG, PNG and PlantUML format, which can be viewed and downloaded from the generated site.
-- Easy browsing through the site by clicking on software system elements in the diagrams.
+- Easy browsing through the site by clicking on software system and container elements in the diagrams.
 - Start a development server which generates a site, serves it and updates the site automatically whenever a file that's part of the Structurizr workspace changes.
 - Include documentation (in Markdown format) in the generated site.
 Both workspace level documentation and software